Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 For more information about dropshipping in general, check out our ‘What is Dropshipping?‘ and our ‘Dropshipping pros and cons‘ guides.

-If you’re interested in setting up a print-on-demand business, make sure you check our our ‘What is Printful?’ article, our post on how to connect Printful to Shopify, our Shopify print on demand guide and our Shopify print on demand YouTube tutorial.
+If you’re interested in setting up a print-on-demand business, make sure you check out our ‘What is Printful?’ article, our post on how to connect Printful to Shopify and our Shopify print on demand guide.

 And finally, if you have any queries about setting up a Shopify dropshipping business, please let us know in the comments section below!
 We read them all and will do our best to help.